jasonmokk/teamduo/README.md

 Max and Jason's CS 3891 Project

-This controller will keep the car a safe distance between the ego and the lead car

-Test at speeds of no more than 60 mph.
-The controller is supposed to match the lead car's velocity.
-The ego velocity will fluctuate but hopefully not by too much that it becomes bothersome to the driver.
-Higher speeds will give higher space gaps.

-We don't have any way to account for rapid changes to the input into the controller, like erratic driving from the lead car.
+This controller calculates the appropriate space gap by multiplying our desired time gap of 3 seconds by the ego velocity, and using it to calculate the desired acceleration to correct the discrepancy between the desired and actual space gaps.
+The acceleration is also capped at 3m/s^2 to rapid changes in speed.